 Above: How my 'shattered' sense of self was like on the inside during those morbid years after the second massive stroke (which statistically speaking, should have been the death of me #overtwothirdsofstrokesufferersdiewithintheimmediateyearsfollowingabrainattack)

-when I initially didn't even know if I was funny (the heartbreak, truly), if I could possibly ever return to the classroom without scaring/confusing students given debilitating short-term memory loss, how to simply function independently with the since-acquired extreme levels of anxiety & constant lack of (basic) spatial navigationwhether I was genuinely valued, considered and loved by others since I could no longer offer them what I previously had while now being one with complex special needs and/or if I could ever live a fulfilling life without around-the-clock assistance and extensive & agonising planning.
+when I initially didn't even know if I was still funny (the heartbreak, truly), if I could possibly ever return to the classroom without scaring/confusing students given debilitating short-term memory loss, how to simply function independently with the recently-acquired extreme levels of anxiety & constant lack of (basic) spatial navigation, whether I was genuinely valued, considered and loved by others since I could no longer offer them what I previously had while now being one with complex special needs and/or if I could ever live a fulfilling life without around-the-clock assistance and extensive-+-agonising planning.

 It is not.

-As I have found myself in the aftermath of my two debilitating strokes, certain people can actually be poisonous to a stroke survivor's rehab journey and I am truly fortunate to be able to identify such with my particular executive functioning in the brain's frontal lobe still in fine working order.
+As I have found myself in the aftermath of two debilitating strokes, certain people can actually be poisonous to a stroke survivor's rehab journey and I am truly fortunate to be able to identify such with my particular executive functioning in the brain's frontal lobe still in fine (/exceptional, just ask the docs!) working order.

 How can such a toxic approach possibly still be accepted in our otherwise-advanced world?